lukso-network/LIPs/LSPs/LSP-10-ReceivedVaults.md

 ## Specification

-Every contract that supports to the ERC725Account SHOULD have the following keys:
+Every contract that supports the LSP9Vault standard SHOULD have the following keys:

 ### ERC725Y Keys